Ib Jacquet

-Ib Sigfred Jacquet (born 12 April 1956) is a former Danish football player.
+Ib Sigfred Jacquet (born 12 April 1956) is a Danish former football player.

 Club career

 Ib Jacquet played in the forward position and was known as an unpredictable and entertaining player.
 He played 210 games and scored 81 goals for Vejle Boldklub.
 In 1982, he was the topscorer of the Danish football championship.
 He had a spell with Belgian side Antwerp in the end of the 1970s.
 He finished his career on 22 May 1986 in a match against Esbjerg.

 International career

 He played two games for the Denmark U21 team.